Court Structure

 Court of Appeal for Saskatchewan

-• Not a trial court, only hears appeals
+- Not a trial court, only hears appeals from:

-• Sits regularly in Regina; travels to Saskatoon to hear civil matters for one week six times per year
+- Located in Regina; sits regularly in Regina and travels to Saskatoon to hear civil matters for one week six times per year

 A party can seek to leave to appeal to the Supreme Court of Canada from a decision of the Court of Appeal.